 Taking Control of Quality Control

 The company uses professional education as a tool to ensure quality.
 This starts from the moment representatives join and receive a copy of Delivering Happiness by Tony Hsieh, the CEO of Zappos.
-The book, or what Shahar calls “monday.com‘s CS bible” helps new team members understand the company’s CS mindset.
-This education continues with weekly peer review sessions where CS representatives offer each other feedback and advice on how to provide better answers faster.
+The book, or what Shahar calls “monday.com‘s CX bible” helps new team members understand the company’s CX mindset.
+This education continues with weekly peer review sessions where CX representatives offer each other feedback and advice on how to provide better answers faster.

-CS team also lowers their response rate by preventing customers from opening tickets but in a good way.
-They make a conscious effort to make information as accessible as possible.
-CS does this by adding articles to their knowledge base, creating instructional videos.
+CX team also lowers their response rate by preventing customers from opening tickets but in a good way.
+They make a conscious effort to make the information as accessible as possible.
+CX does this by adding articles to their knowledge base, creating instructional videos.
 The team recently revamped their knowledge base to make it more accessible and appealing for customers.
 Taking further control of their quality control, monday.com is now creating KPIs specifically for their knowledge base.
-The CS team ceaselessly look for ways customers can find the answers to their questions at their convenience.
+The CX team ceaselessly look for ways customers can find the answers to their questions at their convenience.

 Reaching Seventh Heaven and A 7 Minute Response Rate

 Within six months of posting that first dashboard, their response rate plunged from 1,038 minutes to 50 minutes.
 That dashboard also revealed that the New York response rate was too slow.
 This led them to start adding team members based on data and not intuition.

 Today, the company expanded their New York team and have since hired global employees whose time zone allows him to offer support when the other teams are less available.
 There is now someone handling tickets 24/7/365 so Eran will never walk into an empty room again.
 The company then went from 50 minutes to 10.